In this guide, we will be looking at the wonderful technique of Soham (So Hum) meditation and Hamsa, one of my favourites.

 4: Improved concentration

-When we are stressed we are too full of thoughts to concentrate.
-Soham meditation helps with this in a couple of ways.
-Firstly, when we visualize the circle of light around us it train the mind to detach from distractions.
-Secondly, the Soham mantra relaxes the mind, which greatly improves our levels of focus and concentration.
+Firstly, the technique involves visualizing a circle of light around us, and this trains the mind to detach from distractions.
+Secondly, the Soham mantra relaxes the mind, which improves our levels of focus and concentration.

 If you’d like to increase your levels of focus, read my guide to meditations for concentration.